-Flint's central location makes it a natural transportation hub.
-It is home to Bishop International Airport, and Amtrak provides intercity passenger rail service on the Blue Water line from Chicago to Port Huron at the border to Canada.
+The region's central location makes it a natural transportation hub.
+It is home to Bishop International Airport, and Amtrak provides intercity passenger rail service through Flint on the Blue Water line from Chicago to Port Huron at the border to Canada.